orbs-network/gamma-cli/marketplace/gamma-devkit-google-deployment-guide.md

 ## Inspecting the kit once it's running

-When complete you should see:
+When the deployment is complete, you should see:

 ![](./images/step04.png)

-Gamma, the development server is configured to close a block once every 10 minutes or so OR when at least 1 transaction is pushed through with an API call.
-So at this point we can open a web browser and view Prism to see the blocks activity, let's click on "Visit the site" button.
+Note: Gamma, the development server, is configured to close a block once every 10 minutes or so, OR when at least 1 transaction is pushed through with an API call.

+At this point, you can open a web browser and view Prism to see block activity.
+Click on the "Visit the site" button.

 ![](./images/step05.png)